Don't tell the Colts, the Jags have nothing to play for - The Media Times

 Jacksonville quarterback Gardner Minshew will end what has been an intriguing first season.
 Minshew set a Jaguars record for most passing yards (2,976) from a rookie after taking over for starter Nick Foles after an injury to the opener, and then again for all of December after Foles struggled on his return.

-“He was able to come in and maintain a level for us,” Marrone said of Minshew’s first start as a starter.
+“He was able to come in and support a level for us,” Marrone said of Minshew’s first start as a starter.

-Receiver Michael Walker could be out for the Jaguars with a hamstring injury.
-He is the only Jacksonville player likely to suffer an injury.
+Leonard Fournette (illness) was downplayed to suspect Saturday – he was previously suspicious with a neck injury – but the run doesn’t seem to entertain any thought of playing on Sunday.

+“My brothers know I wish I could face them, I hope I see some of them on the same face on my team next year,” Fournette wrote on Twitter.

 – Starting the media level